National Semiconductor SC/MP: Uses

-Montgomery Elevator Co of Moline IL (later purchased by KONE, Inc) used the SC/MP as the basis for its first micro processor based elevator controller released in 1975.
-There are still many of these units running in buildings across the USA.
+Montgomery Elevator of Moline, Illinois, later acquired by KONE in 1994, used the SC/MP in its first microprocessor based elevator, the "MIPROM Hydro elevator-controller system" released in 1975.
+Montgomery described MIPROM as a "microprocessor elevator logic control" system, and a later Otis PC-board catalogue identifies board MTGMP-15783 as a "CPU MIPROM SC/MP II Board".
+The corresponding P-15783 CPU card is illustrated in the MIPROM I troubleshooting guide, and a TK Elevator spare-parts listing identifies P-15783 as a refurbished Montgomery MIPROM CPU board; the board photograph in that listing shows the processor package marked "INS8060N" and "ISP-8A/600N".
+The MIPROM I troubleshooting guide also lists CPU card P-15783 as a replacement for P-16782, but the replaced P-16782 is not shown clearly enough to identify the processor used on P-16782.

 The SC/MP was used as the basis of a single board microcontroller produced by Science of Cambridge (later Sinclair Research Ltd) called the MK14.
 This was based on National's own Introkit design, and National offered Sinclair a deal on completed sets which could not be matched by building their own.
 This allowed the MK14 to sell for the extremely low cost of £39.95.

 Doug Neubauer, best known as the author of Star Raiders, had moved to Atari after working at National on a product identified only as a "home computer product".
 This had progressed to the stage of a wire wrapped prototype before the company killed it.

+Instruction set

+The instruction set consists of one and two-byte instructions.
+The second byte is often an immediate value or a signed displacement.
+Most instructions run in 5 to 23 microcycles.
+Each microcycle takes two external clocks on the original SC/MP.